-The first female dean to lead the business school, Fournier is credited with pioneering the brand relationships subfield in marketing, which explores the emotional relationships consumers form with brands and products.
+The first female dean to lead the school, Fournier is credited with pioneering the brand relationships subfield in marketing, which explores the emotional relationships consumers form with brands and products.
 She is the author of two acclaimed books and numerous book chapters as well as several best-selling Harvard case studies on branding.
-A sought-after expert, Fournier’s soon-to-be published research paper examines the pitfalls of celebrity-based branding based on Fournier’s 14-year analysis of Martha Stewart’s career.
-She has also received several best paper awards, including the Long-Term Contribution Award in Consumer Research and Emerald’s Citation of Excellence Award for the top 50 articles in management.
+The sought-after expert’s soon-to-be published research paper examines the pitfalls of celebrity-based branding based on her 14-year analysis of Martha Stewart’s career.
+She has also received several best paper awards, including the JRC Long-Term Contribution Award from the Association for Consumer Research and Emerald Publishing’s Citation of Excellence Award for the top 50 articles in management.

-Prior to joining the Questrom faculty in 2005, Fournier worked in market research or as a consultant in private industry for companies such as Polaroid Corp., Altria, IBM, Coca-Cola, and Chick-fil-A, and served on the faculty at Harvard Business School and the Tuck School of Business at Dartmouth College.
+Prior to joining the Questrom faculty in 2005, Fournier worked in market research or as a consultant in private industry for companies such as Polaroid Corp., Altria, IBM, Coca-Cola, and Chick-fil-A, and served on the faculty of Harvard Business School and the Dartmouth College Tuck School of Business.

-Jean Morrison, BU provost and chief academic officer, praises Fournier as a leading scholar, teacher, and innovator who has earned high regard at Questrom for her pioneering work in the classroom and corporate world.
+Jean Morrison, BU provost and chief academic officer, says Fournier is a leading scholar, teacher, and innovator who has earned high regard at Questrom for her pioneering work in the classroom and the corporate world.

-University President Robert A. Brown says the Questrom Dean Search Advisory Committee, which undertook a national search for Kenneth Freeman’s successor, gave Fournier its unanimous and enthusiastic support.
+Robert A. Brown, University president, says the Questrom Dean Search Advisory Committee, which undertook a national search for the successor to Kenneth Freeman, Allen Questrom Professor and Dean in Management since 2010, gave Fournier its unanimous and enthusiastic support.

 “Susan assumes the role of the dean of the Questrom School of Business during an exciting time for the school, for business education, and the University,” Brown says.
 “I look forward to working with her to continue the journey of increasing the quality and impact of the school’s education and research programs.”

 Fournier says she sees a direct correlation between her academic research and her new role at the helm of Questrom.
-Branding, she notes, is about forging relationships as is running a business school.
+Branding, she notes, is about forging relationships, and so is running a business school.

-At BU, she says she will work to increase interdisciplinary programming, ensure Questrom’s financial security, and offer coursework aligned with both students’ and employers’ needs.
+As dean, she says, she will work to increase interdisciplinary programming, ensure Questrom’s financial security, and offer coursework aligned with both students’ and employers’ needs.

 “I will be the champion of the Questrom School of Business brand,” Fournier says.
 “I will be looking out to make sure all the decisions we make are on brand and are going to build our equity as a preeminent academic institution, from every person we hire to every course we develop to every institute we endow.”

-She succeeds Kenneth Freeman, who announced fall 2017 that he would step down as dean after eight years.
+She succeeds Freeman, who announced last fall that he would step down as dean.
 During his tenure, Freeman oversaw a period of remarkable growth during which undergraduate student enrollment increased by nearly 30 percent.
-He presided over the $50 million gift by BU trustee Allen Questrom (Questrom’64, Hon.’15) and Kelli Questrom (Hon.’15) and their foundation that led to the renaming of the school in 2015.
+He presided over the $50 million gift from BU trustee Allen Questrom (Questrom’64, Hon.’15) and Kelli Questrom (Hon.’15) and their foundation that led to the renaming of the school in 2015.
 He also helped transform the undergraduate and MBA programs to emphasize ethics and global citizenship and better cater to changing student and employer needs.

-Fournier received her PhD in marketing from the University of Florida and her master’s degree in marketing from Pennsylvania State University.
-She earned her undergraduate degree from the University of Massachusetts, Amherst.
+Fournier earned a PhD in marketing at the University of Florida, a master’s degree in marketing from Pennsylvania State University, and an undergraduate degree from the University of Massachusetts, Amherst.

 She says Questrom has already begun the work of breaking down barriers between traditional academic disciplines that operate in outmoded silos in favor of interdisciplinary programming.
-Eliminating those boundaries in hiring, programming, and other interfaces is the future of business education, she says, and perhaps education in general.
+Eliminating those boundaries in hiring, programming, and other interfaces, she says, is the future of business education and perhaps education in general.

 It’s a real-world approach, she says.

-“I’m trying to further establish our reputation as a preeminent research and teaching institution and develop our reputation for research that matters and faculty who care,” she says.
-“We need strong partnerships with industry and organizations both to provide data for research that matters but also to be in partnership with us in the development of courses and projects that students would work on for hands-on learning.”
+“I’m trying to further establish our reputation as a preeminent research and teaching institution and develop our reputation for research that matters and faculty who care,” says Fournier.
+“We need strong partnerships with industry and organizations both to provide data for research that matters but also to be in partnership with us in the development of courses and projects that students would work on for hands-on learning.